Saurabh-Mudgal/rock-paper-scissors-TDD-OOP/README.md

 3) **NPM**: Node package manager for installing and managing dependencies

 ### Installation
 Ensure you have npm installed on your device.
 If you don't, follow the instructions [here](https://nodejs.org/en/) to install node and npm.
-Once done, check that everything was installed by running the follwoing in your CLI:
+Once done, check that everything was installed by running the following on your CLI:
 ```git
 $ node -v
 $ npm -v